Sequential monitoring for distributional changepoints using degenerate U-statistics: Simulations and applications

-In order to assess more precisely the impact of the changepoint location, we now report results for the three cases of break location used above, viz.: a \textquotedblleft very early\textquotedblright\ break corresponding to $k_{\ast }=10$; a medium change with $k_{\ast }=m$; and a \textquotedblleft late\textquotedblright\ break with $k_{\ast }=5m$.
-We report the detection delays, under a randomised alternative,\footnote{ At each iteration, the alternative has been picked from the set $\left\{ H_{A,1},H_{A,2},H_{A,3}\right\} $ with equal probability.} for the case of a strong change (Table \ref{tab:TablePowerStrongDelay}) and of a weak change (Table \ref{tab:TablePowerWeakDelay}); in Section \ref{furtherMC} in the Supplement, we report the power (see Table \ref{tab:TablePowerStrong} for strong changes, and Table \ref{tab:TablePowerWeak} for weak changes).
+In order to assess more precisely the impact of the changepoint location, we now report results for the three cases of break location used above, viz.: a ``very early'' break corresponding to $k_{\ast }=10$; a medium break distance with $k_{\ast }=50$; and a ``late'' break with $k_{\ast }=200$.
+We report the detection delays, under a randomised alternative,\footnote{ At each iteration, the alternative has been picked from the set $\left\{ H_{A,1},H_{A,2},H_{A,3}\right\} $ with equal probability.} for the case of a strong change (Table \ref{tab:DelayStrongRandomAlt}) and of a moderate change (Table \ref{tab:DelayWeakRandomAlt}); in Section \ref{furtherMC} in the Supplement, we report the power (see Table \ref{tab:PowerStrongRandomAlt} for strong changes, and Table \ref{tab:PowerWeakRandomAlt} for moderate changes).
 Considering the former set of results first, the performance of all detectors ${\mathcal{D}}_{m}^{(i)}$ is comparable in the presence of an early change.
-Results are broadly the same under a medium changepoint location, $k_{\ast }=m$, although - when using ${\mathcal{D}}_{m}^{(3)}$ - the power deteriorates as $\beta $ increases, which suggests that the \textquotedblleft repurposing\textquotedblright\ detection scheme is better employed for low values of $\beta $.
-As can be expected, all results worsen when the change occurs late; this is more pronounced in the case of the detector ${\mathcal{D}}_{m}^{(1)}$, which is \textquotedblleft dragged down\textquotedblright\ by previous observations, and naturally improves when past observations are either discarded or \textquotedblleft recycled\textquotedblright ; note that the novel detector ${\mathcal{D}} _{m}^{(3)}$ offers a slightly higher power, and slightly better detection delays, compared to the Page-CUSUM scheme ${\mathcal{D}}_{m}^{(2)}$.
-Similar results are found in the case of a weak change (Tables \ref {tab:TablePowerWeakDelay} and \ref{tab:TablePowerWeak}), although in such a case the detection scheme ${\mathcal{D}}_{m}^{(3)}$ worsens dramatically in the presence of a late change, especially (as also noted above) when $\beta $ is large.
+Results are broadly the same under a medium changepoint location, $k_{\ast }=50$, although - when using ${\mathcal{D}}_{m}^{(3)}$ - in some instances the power deteriorates when $\beta =0.9 $.
+As can be expected, all results on the detection delay worsen when the change occurs late; this is more pronounced in the case of the detector ${\mathcal{D}}_{m}^{(1)}$, which is~``dragged down''~by previous observations, and naturally improves when past observations are either discarded or ``recycled''; however, ${\mathcal{D}}_{m}^{(2)}$ also worsens.
+Note that, at these signal strengths, the detector ${\mathcal{D}} _{m}^{(3)}$ offers a broadly comparable power, and better detection delays.
+Similar results are found in the case of a moderate change; though $\mathcal D_m^{(3)}$ sometimes incurs a loss in power due to the restricted window length $c_m$.